 It's hard to find a better school than Ohio Christian University if you want to study Agricultural Economics & Business.
 Students who have fun with a more slow-paced life will enjoy the school's setting in the modest town of Circleville, Ohio.

 Because of a dedication to high academic standards and its yearly net price of $22,625, Ohio Christian University is a good value for your money.
-Business administration & management is the most popular major at Ohio Christian University.
+For graduates who want to go on following their four-year degree, this school has graduate programs available.
 Get an idea of what campus life at Ohio Christian University is really like by seeing a few campus videos.